JanDeDobbeleer/oh-my-posh/docs/docs/segment-brewfather.md

 - doubleup_icon - for increases of more than 4°C, default is ↑↑
 - singleup_icon - increase 2-4°C, default is ↑
 - fortyfiveup_icon - increase 0.5-2°C, default is ↗
-- flat_icon -change less than 0.5°C, default is →
+- flat_icon - change less than 0.5°C, default is →
 - fortyfivedown_icon - decrease 0.5-2°C, default is ↘
 - singledown_icon - decrease 2-4°C, default is ↓
 - doubledown_icon - decrease more than 4°C, default is ↓↓